fflamerie/zotero_intro_to/content/zotero_intro_to.md

 Citation styles change how citations appear in your texts and the way bibliographic information is displayed when you create a bibliography.

-A citation style applies rules about which metadata to display for each document type as well as how to format the in-text citation and the reference in the bibliography.
+A citation style applies rules about which metadata to display for each document type as well as how to format the in-text citations and the references in the bibliography.
 These citation styles can be defined by publishers, scientific societies or individuals, for instance.
-You could off course apply the citation rules by hand, but Zotero will be faster and more consistent.
+Of course, you could apply the citation rules by hand, but Zotero will be faster and more consistent.
 For example, Zotero will:

 * count authors and display _et al._ when needed;
-* calculate, generate and update accurate in-text citations, wether numeric or author-date;
+* calculate, generate and update accurate in-text citations, whether numeric or author-date;
 * include all the references you have cited in your text in the bibliography;
 * sort this bibliography according to the requirements of the citation style;
 * handle and fix punctuation, capitalization, indentation;